nyxtom/broadcast/README.md

 }
 ```

-### SUM
+### SUM Example Command

 Sum is a command that will add up all the given parameters that
 were passed into it by the client.
 Note how we can add both
 floats and integers by inspecting the type.
 This is a simple command
-that is automatically registered by the broadcast-server.
+that can be registered by the broadcast-server.

 ```
 package server